Identify Your Ideal Customer Profile (ICP)

 Sequences

 Sequences are outreach campaigns with any number of sequential contact points and tasks that you can customize to personally engage your ideal customers at scale.
-They help your team communicate with your ICP and complete the right tasks at the right time to speed your prospects through your pipeline and turn them into paying customers as efficiently as possible.
+Sequences help your team communicate with your ICP and complete the right tasks at the right time to speed your prospects through your pipeline and turn them into paying customers as efficiently as possible.

 Analytics